 In the case of a wrongful death claim where a loved one dies in an unfortunate crash caused by a drunk driver, the deceased’s family members will file the lawsuit on behalf of the victim and receive compensation that can go towards funeral costs, loss of income costs, and loss of protection, comfort, and care costs.

-Our West Virginia Drunk Driving Accident Lawyers Have Recovered Millions
+Our West Virginia Attorneys Have Recovered Millions

 At DiPiero Simmons McGinley & Bastress, PLLC, our firm is committed to making our roads safer.
 With nearly 150 years of combined experience, we know the devastating impact a drunk driver can have on you and your family.
 If you or a loved one has been the victim of an alcohol-related crash, you should get in touch today.